OSC/ood-documentation/source/installation/resource-manager/kubernetes.rst

 for details on the roles and privileges created.

 You'll need to employ :ref:`PUN pre hooks <ood-portal-generator-pun-pre-hook>` to bootstrap your users to this cluster.

-You'll also have to modify ``/etc/ood/config/hooks.env``
+You'll also have to modify ``/etc/ood/config/hooks.env`` because `open ondemand provided hooks`_ require a ``HOOKENV`` environment variable.

+Here's what you'll have to edit in the ``hook.env.example`` file we ship.

 .. code-block:: text